88-degrees/Book-of-Changes/appendix02s2.md

 For paragraphs 3 and 4 see the notes on the Text.

-In line 5 the yin line is too high.
-If the line were yang, the auspice would be different.
+In line 5 the `yīn` line is too high.
+If the line were `yáng`, the auspice would be different.

 <a name="fn_252"></a>[346:LXIII](#fr_252) Water and fire coming together as here, fire under the water, each element occupies its proper place, and their interaction will be beneficial.
 Such is the common explanation of the Great Symbolism; but the connexion between it and the application of it, which also is good in itself, is by no means clear.